zyachel/libremdb/README.md

   A key named 'theme' is stored in Local Storage provided by your browser, if you ever override the default theme.
 To remove it, go to site data settings, and clear the data for this website.
 To permamently disable libremdb from storing your theme prefrences, either turn off JavaScript or disable access to Local Storage for libremdb.

 - Information collected by other services:
-  ~~libremdb connects to 'media-amazon.com' and 'media-imdb.com' for fetching images and videos.
-So, Amazon might log your IP address, and other information(such as http headers) sent by your browser.~~

   None. libremdb proxies images anonymously through the instance for maximum privacy ([Contributor](https://github.com/httpjamesm)).

 ---